Colin Laverty: Art activities

-Works have been loaned on request to overseas exhibitions in 15 different countries.
-Overall 167 works by 57 different Indigenous artists and 10 different non-Indigenous artists have been lent to exhibitions of both Indigenous and Non-Indigenous Australian art in St Petersburg, Russia; Basel, Switzerland; Hannover, Düsseldorf, Herford and Cologne, Germany; Oslo, Norway; London, England; Marseilles, France; Odense and Humlebaek, Denmark; Washington D.C. and New Hampshire, U.S.A.; Dunedin, Christchurch and New Plymouth, New Zealand; Osaka and Tokyo, Japan; and Ghent, Belgium.
-In 2011, five 1971–72 Papunya boards were lent to the National Gallery of Victoria for the exhibition Tjukurrtjanu: Origins of Western Desert Art, and these paintings are currently on loan at Musée du Quai Branly in Paris.

-Laverty wrote, upon invitation, an article on collecting Australian Aboriginal art for the November 2003 issue of the prestigious magazine Arts of Asia, produced in Hong Kong.
-The rest of this issue of the magazine was devoted to Australian public museums' collections of Asian art.
-This was an opportunity to promote Australian Aboriginal art widely as the magazine has a substantial worldwide circulation.
-The article, titled 'Diversity and Strength - Contemporary Australian Aboriginal Art: A Private Collection' surveyed the long term history and the recent development and success of contemporary Aboriginal art.
+Laverty wrote, upon invitation, an article on collecting Australian Aboriginal art for the November 2003 issue of the magazine Arts of Asia, produced in Hong Kong.
+The rest of this issue was devoted to Australian public museums' collections of Asian art.
+This was an opportunity to promote Australian Aboriginal art widely, as the magazine has a substantial worldwide circulation.
+The article, titled "Diversity and Strength - Contemporary Australian Aboriginal Art: A Private Collection", surveyed the long term history and the recent development and success of contemporary Aboriginal art.
 It discussed the major art producing communities and illustrated the work of 23 of the best known artists.

-In 1996, the Laverty Collection was highlighted in an article in Art and Australia.
-This article written by Anne Loxley appeared in a special issue of Art and Australia devoted to the art of collecting.

-From 20 June - 23 August 1998, selected works from the Laverty Collection were exhibited at the Museum of Contemporary Art in Sydney at the request of the then co-directors Bernice Murphy and Leon Paroissien.
-This exhibition titled 'The Laverty Collection', curated by Sue Cramer, had an associated program of seminars and public education activities in which Dr Laverty participated.
-Paintings, sculptures, carvings and ceramics by 12 non-Indigenous artists and 19 Indigenous artists were exhibited.

-Works from the Laverty Collection by the Aboriginal artists Mick Namarari Tjapaltjarri and John Mawurndjul were shown in the 2000 Sydney Biennale, and a painting by Dorothy Napangardi in the 2012 Sydney Biennale.
-Paintings by Michael Harrison and Michael Stevenson were included in the 2004 Sydney Biennale, and a painting by Richard Larter was included in the 2008 Sydney Biennale.

-Laverty has been an invited speaker to gallery friends, volunteers, collection benefactors and society members at the Art Gallery of Western Australia (AGWA), the Art Gallery of South Australia (AGSA), the National Gallery of Victoria, the Art Gallery of NSW (AGNSW) and the Power Institute at Sydney University and the National Gallery of Australia (NGA) He has been an invited panellist at discussions on Australian art at the Art Gallery of NSW (AGNSW) and at the Melbourne Art Fair.
+Laverty has been an invited speaker to gallery friends, volunteers, collection benefactors and society members at the Art Gallery of Western Australia (AGWA), the Art Gallery of South Australia (AGSA), the National Gallery of Victoria, the Art Gallery of NSW (AGNSW), and the Power Institute at Sydney University and the National Gallery of Australia (NGA).
+He was an invited panellist at discussions on Australian art at the Art Gallery of NSW (AGNSW) and at the Melbourne Art Fair.